 - Preheat oven to 425 degrees and line a baking sheet with parchment paper.
 Set aside.

-- Slice spaghetti squash in half, lengthwise.
+- Slice spaghetti squash in half lengthwise.
 Scoop out and discard innards and seeds.
 Coat the inside of the spaghetti squash with 1 tablespoon olive oil, then sprinkle with salt and pepper.
-Place the halves cut side down on your baking sheet.
+Place the halves cut side up on your baking sheet.
 Bake for 30-40 minutes (depending on the size of your squash), or until squash can be pulled away easily with a fork.
 Set aside.

 - In a sauté pan over medium heat, add 1 tablespoon olive oil.
 Once heated, add onions and cook for 4-5 minutes, or until onions are translucent and beginning to brown.
 Add garlic and cook for an additional 1 minute.